rajeev29five/rajeev29five.github.io/index.md

 `currentuser `: The shell prompt normally ends in a **$** sign which means that the user is logged in as normal user with restricted access to resources, while **#** indicates that you are logged in as **root** also know as **super user** and can access nearly all resources which is other wise accessible to few programs.

 **NOTE :** You should avoid logging in as root unless necessary as it makes your system vulnerable.

-## What is a command?
-A command is an instruction given to computer to do something, such as run a program or group of programs.
-These commands are given to computer by typing it in command-line or a terminal and then pressing ENTER key, which in turn will pass them to the shell.
-Most of the commands take the following form.

-> command [OPTIONS] additional_arguments

-`command name `: The command you want to give to the computer.

-`[OPTIONS] `:

-`additional_arguments `: additional information such as file or directory name.
-Sometimes it is optional

 ## 1. ls